mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-17"></a>
 [Back to top](#top)
 ## FL-17 -- Rep. Thomas Rooney (R)
+### Committees
+Thomas Rooney is the #16 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016